Blockchains / Ethereum

 Smart contracts on Ethereum are typically written in Solidity, a high-level language designed specifically for the platform.
 When deployed, these contracts compile to EVM bytecode and receive a unique address on the blockchain.
 Users interact with contracts by sending transactions that trigger specific functions, with the contract logic executing deterministically across all network nodes.

-Every computational operation in the EVM costs gas - a unit measuring computational effort.
+Every computational operation in the EVM costs gas, a unit measuring computational effort.
 Users pay gas fees in ETH to compensate validators for processing their transactions.
 This mechanism prevents spam and ensures efficient resource allocation across the network.

+Ethereum initially launched with Proof of Work consensus, similar to Bitcoin.
+However, in September 2022, Ethereum completed “The Merge,” a historic transition to Proof of Stake that reduced the network’s energy consumption by approximately 99.95%.
 Under Proof of Stake, validators must stake a minimum of 32 ETH to participate in block production.
 The protocol randomly selects validators to propose new blocks, while other validators attest to their validity.
 This system provides strong security guarantees while being dramatically more energy-efficient than mining-based consensus.

 Key Milestones in Ethereum’s History

 One of Ethereum’s most significant early challenges came in June 2016 when a vulnerability in “The DAO,” a decentralized investment fund, was exploited to drain 3.6 million ETH.
-The community’s response - a controversial hard fork to reverse the theft - demonstrated both the challenges of immutable code and the governance capabilities of decentralized networks.
+The community’s response, a controversial hard fork to reverse the theft, demonstrated both the challenges of immutable code and the governance capabilities of decentralized networks.
 This event led to the Ethereum Classic (ETC) fork, where a minority of participants maintained the original, unforked chain.

-The emergence of decentralized finance marked Ethereum’s maturation as a financial platform.
+The emergence of decentralized finance in 2020 marked Ethereum’s maturation as a financial platform.
 Protocols like Uniswap, Compound, and Aave demonstrated that complex financial services could operate without traditional intermediaries.
 By the end of 2020, billions of dollars in value were locked in DeFi protocols, establishing Ethereum as the backbone of decentralized finance.

 The transition to Proof of Stake, years in the making, represented one of the most significant upgrades in blockchain history.
 Successfully executed in September 2022, The Merge proved that major protocol changes could be implemented without disrupting a live network handling billions of dollars in daily transactions.